The Washington State Regional Fisheries Coalition

 Criteria for Selection:

-1. A high school senior within Washington or Oregon State with an acceptance letter to a two or four year college or university, or a current college student within Washington State; with a course of study leading to a major in environmental science, fisheries, biology, ecology, hydrology or related field.
+1. Either a ) a high school senior within Washington or Oregon State with an acceptance letter to a two or four year college or university, or b) a current college student within Washington State; with a course of study leading to a major in environmental science, fisheries, biology, ecology, hydrology or related field.
 Applicants must have attended high school in one of the above indicated RFEG regions.

 2. Participation in a community or personal project that enhances, protects or restores wild salmon.